Meet the cast of A Christmas Carol on BBC One

 - Right here’s why Scrooge is youthful – and warmer – in Steven Knight’s A Christmas Carol

 What else has Man Pearce been in?
-Man Pearce first rose to fame within the hit Aussie cleaning soap Neighbours, and broke by way of into movie taking part in a drag queen in Australian comedy Priscilla, Queen of the Desert.
-He went on to star in quite a few acclaimed Hollywood films, together with LA Confidential, Christopher Nolan’s Memento, and The Highway.
-Extra lately, he has starred in Iron Man three, and Mary Queen of Scots earlier this yr.
+Man Pearce first rose to fame within the hit Aussie cleaning soap Neighbours, and broke via into movie enjoying a drag queen in Australian comedy Priscilla, Queen of the Desert.
+He went on to star in plenty of acclaimed Hollywood films, together with LA Confidential, Christopher Nolan’s Memento, and The Highway.
+Extra just lately, he has starred in Iron Man three, and Mary Queen of Scots earlier this yr.

 Andy Serkis performs the Ghost of Christmas Previous

 What else has Andy Serkis been in?
-Though some might wrestle to recognise Andy Serkis from his face, he’s starred in a number of of the most well-liked films of the previous few many years – typically behind a layer of CGI.
+Though some might battle to recognise Andy Serkis from his face, he’s starred in a number of of the preferred films of the previous few a long time – typically behind a layer of CGI.

 Stephen Graham performs Jacob Marley

 Who’s Jacob Marley?
-Jacob Marley is Scrooge’s outdated, useless enterprise accomplice, who comes again to hang-out his former buddy and announce the upcoming arrivals of the three Christmas spirits.
+Jacob Marley is Scrooge’s outdated, useless enterprise accomplice, who comes again to hang-out his former buddy and announce the approaching arrivals of the three Christmas spirits.

 What has Stephen Graham been in?
-Graham is probably greatest identified for his extremely acclaimed collaborations with filmmaker Shane Meadows – in This Is England and 2019’s Channel four miniseries The Virtues.
-The Scouse actor has additionally had notable roles in Line of Responsibility, HBO interval drama Boardwalk Empire (taking part in Al Capone) and, lately, in The Irishman, Martin Scorsese’s gangster epic produced for Netflix.
+Graham is maybe greatest identified for his extremely acclaimed collaborations with filmmaker Shane Meadows – in This Is England and 2019’s Channel four miniseries The Virtues.
+The Scouse actor has additionally had notable roles in Line of Responsibility, HBO interval drama Boardwalk Empire (enjoying Al Capone) and, just lately, in The Irishman, Martin Scorsese’s gangster epic produced for Netflix.

 Who’s Bob Cratchit?
-The sort, beneficiant household man and Scrooge’s clerk is commonly a sugary-sweet counterbalance to Scrooge’s dour persona, however this Bob Cratchit provides barely suppressed rage at his miserly employer to the combo.
+The type, beneficiant household man and Scrooge’s clerk is usually a sugary-sweet counterbalance to Scrooge’s dour persona, however this Bob Cratchit provides barely suppressed rage at his miserly employer to the combo.

 What has Joe Alwyn been in?
-Joe Alwyn’s first position was the lead within the navy satire Billy Lynn’s Lengthy Halftime stroll, directed by Ang Lee.
-He has since appeared in movies comparable to The Favorite, Boy Erased and Mary Queen of Scots.
-He’s additionally identified for relationship pop music famous person Taylor Swift.
+Joe Alwyn’s first position was the lead within the army satire Billy Lynn’s Lengthy Halftime stroll, directed by Ang Lee.
+He has since appeared in movies corresponding to The Favorite, Boy Erased and Mary Queen of Scots.
+He’s additionally identified for courting pop music celebrity Taylor Swift.

 Charlotte Riley performs Lottie / The Spirit of Christmas Current